AIMOS-inc/aimos.conference/README.md

-# Web site for AIMOS 2023 conference
+# Web site for the AIMOS 2023 conference in Brisbane

 Created using the [template](https://mikepierce.github.io/conference-website-template/) by Mike Pierce.